geneura-papers/2015-ENTCOM-GPBot/review.md

 * references 13 and 26 are not articles, should be included as footnote

->> Following the reviewer's suggestion, we have removed those references and included them as footnotes
+>> Following the reviewer's suggestion, we have removed those references and included them as footnotes.